EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > *   Full-time W2 employment
 > *   Health Care Plan that's good for families and individuals
 > *   Flexible time to allow for a work-life balance that works for you and your family
-> *   Unlimited PTO with minimums to prevent burnout
+> *   Minimum Required PTO with suggested 4-weeks per year
 > *   Intentionally Guided Culture based on inclusion and respect
-> *   Remote work options
+> *   Remote work
 >
 > If you aren't sure if you should apply, please apply anyway.
 Don't self-select yourself out.
 We'd be happy to discuss any concerns you have with the job post matching your skill set.
 >